-- 74. From time to time the Commission issues Business from Sensitive Sources Notices, Advisory Notices, instructions, and Warnings which highlight potential risks arising from particular sources of business.
+- 71. From time to time the Commission issues Business from Sensitive Sources Notices, Advisory Notices, Instructions and Warnings which highlight potential risks arising from particular sources of business.
 A prescribed business must ensure that it visits the Commission's website and apprise itself of the available information on a regular basis.
-Additionally, this information, which is updated as necessary, together with sanctions legislation applicable in the Bailiwick, must be taken into consideration when creating a relationship risk profile. - 75.
+Additionally, this information, which is updated as necessary, together with sanctions legislation applicable in the Bailiwick, must be taken into consideration when seeking to create a relationship risk profile. - 72.
+Further information on two of the relevant enactments, for the purposes of this Handbook the Terrorist Asset-Freezing etc. Act 2010 (Guernsey) Order, 2011 ("Terrorist Order 2011") and the Al-Qaida and Taliban (Freezing of Funds) (Guernsey) Ordinance, 2011 ("Al-Qaida Ordinance 2011") can be found in chapters 11 and 13. - 73.
 Care must be taken when dealing with clients, beneficial owners and underlying principals from countries or territories which are associated with the production, processing and trafficking of illegal drugs.
 Prescribed businesses must also exercise a higher degree of awareness of the potential problems associated with taking on politically sensitive and other clients from countries or territories where bribery and corruption are widely considered to be prevalent.

-76. Countries or territories that do not or insufficiently apply the FATF Recommendations and other high risk countries or territories are dealt with in section 5.4 of the Handbook.
+74. Countries or territories that do not or insufficiently apply the FATF Recommendations and other high risk countries or territories are dealt with in section 5.4 of the Handbook.